icyphy/icyphy.github.io/_publications/2013_FisherEtAl.md

 ---
 collection: publications
-abstract: 'A review of the accomplishments of the iCyPhyCenter's first year and plans for the coming year.'
+abstract: 'A review of the accomplishments of the iCyPhyCenter''s first year and plans for the coming year.'
 note: 'Presented at the <ahref="/conferences/13/annual/index.htm" >2013iCyPhy Annual Executive Review</a>.'
 year: '2013'
 title: 'iCyPhy Executive Review, November 19, 2013'